 Asthma symptoms are often worse at night.
 This means you might wake up some nights coughing or with a tight chest.
 Effectively controlling your asthma will reduce your symptoms, so you should sleep better.

 If you have asthma symptoms during or after exercise, speak to your doctor.
 They will probably review your general symptoms and personal asthma plan to make sure your asthma is under control.
 In general, proper warm-ups and short-burst activities are recommended, as are exercising in warm, humid conditions and breathing through the nose.
+The fitter you are, the better.
 Make sure you always have your reliever handy and have a plan in case of a flare up.

 Most people with asthma can eat a normal, healthy diet.
 Recent research has shown that a diet high in antioxidants can improve lung health.
 An antioxidant rich diet includes five servings of vegetables and two servings of fruit each day.
-Occasionally, people with asthma may have food-based allergic triggers and will need to avoid foods such as cow's milk, eggs, fish, shellfish, yeast products, nuts and some food colourings and preservatives.
-However, this is rare.
+Rarely, people with asthma may have food-based allergic triggers and will need to avoid foods such as cow's milk, eggs, fish, shellfish, yeast products, nuts and some food colourings and preservatives.
+Only restrict your diet after discussing this with your doctor.

 The aim of asthma management is to achieve a symptom-free, normal life for the person with asthma and prevent the development of permanent lung damage and abnormal lung function.
 To do that, doctors and people with asthma must work in partnership.
 Good asthma management depends as much upon the person as it does on the treating doctor and other health professionals.